dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ![](/assets/aws-5.png)

 Just like the main domain, the www.subdomain should have public access, and a Bucket Policy set.
-￼

 ## Create a Hosted Zone on Amazon Route53

-Create a Hosted Zone for this domain name:
+Create a Hosted Zone for your domain name.
+You just need one, the www. subdomain will be taken care of by a second A Record.

 ![](/assets/aws-6.png)

 Then Click on the newly created hosted zone domain name:￼